 👩🏻🍳 More Asian Recipes

 Want other Asian-inspired recipes?
 Here are some dishes to try next:

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-- 8 ounces smoked salmon, cut into bite-sized pieces (227 grams)
+- 8 ounces smoked salmon (227 grams)

-- 1 medium avocado, chopped
+- 1 medium avocado